 - Ask Search Committee members to assess and rank the candidates separately before discussing their recommendations to avoid activating biases in group dynamics.
-(This allows for Committee members to evaluate the candidate without their view being swayed.) - Create separate short lists ranking people on different criteria and develop a final shortlist by taking the top candidates across different criteria. - Develop a "medium" list from which to generate the short list.
-Are there underrepresented minority or women candidates on it?
-If not, expand the search. - Re-examine the CVs of strong women and underrepresented candidates before finalizing a short list of candidates to be invited to campus for further interviews.
-[Research shows that women's applications, for example, are often more critically reviewed (Biernat and Fuegen, 2001) and women are less likely to self-promote.
+(This allows for Committee members to evaluate the candidate without their view being swayed.) - Create separate short lists ranking people on different criteria and develop a final shortlist by taking the top candidates across different criteria. - Develop a "medium" list from which to generate the short list.Interviews shall commence once EEO applicant data has been reviewed and all steps consistent with the faculty search guidelines have been taken to maximize the diversity of the applicant pool. - Re-examine the CVs of strong women and underrepresented candidates before finalizing a short list of candidates to be invited to campus for further interviews.
+[Research shows that women's applications, for example, are often more critically reviewed (Biernat and Fuegen, 2001) and women are less likely to self- promote.
 (Valian, 1999)] - Develop a mechanism for screening applications that includes documenting why the applicant was or wasn't selected.
 (The Search Committee should be able to justify its final recommendation based upon the position description.)